 Minimize the Grain

 The biggest issue with painting oak cabinets is how to minimize the grain that comes with that type of wood.
 If you have maple or cherry cabinets, they paint up beautifully.
 Oak can have a similar result, it just takes a little more effort to get there.
 The wood grain can manifest itself in two ways: through the texture of the wood and also the grain bleeding through the paint.
+Check out this post on ways to minimize the grain when painting oak cabinets.

 One product I have used that has helped with both of these issues is Zinsser’s Bull’s Eye Seal Coat sanding sealer.
 This aids in minimizing the wood grain of oak cabinets to a certain degree, but primarily helps to keep the grain from bleeding through your primer and paint.
 Very key in giving your oak cabinets an update.